My work pictured by AI – Sebastian Sauppe

 In the style of René Magritte. ©With Midjourney – AI & NCCR Evolving Language.

-In the style of Pixar animations. ©With Midjourney – AI & NCCR Evolving Language.
+In a futuristic style. ©With Midjourney – AI & NCCR Evolving Language.